Establishing the System Ground

 Step 3 Crimp the grounding wire in the barrel of the grounding lug and verify that the ground wire is securely attached to the ground lug.

-Step 4 Locate and remove the adhesive label from the system grounding pad on the side of the chassis.
-The location of the system grounding pad is on the left side of the ASA5585-X chassis (when facing the front of the chassis) (Figure 3-1).
+Step 4 Locate and remove the adhesive label from the system grounding pad on the back of the chassis.
+The location of the system grounding pad is on the left-rear side of the ASA5585-X chassis (Figure 3-1).